2021–22 Chelsea F.C. season: Season summary

+August

 On 11 August 2021, Chelsea started off the season by beating Villarreal to win the 2021 UEFA Super Cup.
 Hakim Ziyech opened the scoring in the 27th minute before Gerard Moreno scored in the 73rd minute to equalise; after extra time the score remained 1–1.
 In the final minute of the match, Thomas Tuchel made the decision to replace goalkeeper Édouard Mendy with Kepa Arrizabalaga.
 Chelsea went on to win 6–5 on penalties, with Arrizabalaga making the decisive save against Raúl Albiol.
 Following the match, Thomas Tuchel stated: "We were well-prepared.
 We had a statistic that Kepa is the best in terms of saving penalties.
 The analysts showed me the data and then we spoke with the players [explaining] that this can happen in knockout games."
 It was the second time that Chelsea had won the trophy, the first win being in 1998, and the third time that the club was involved in a penalty shoot-out in the competition.

 The following day, Chelsea announced that Romelu Lukaku had re-signed for the club seven years after leaving for a reported club record fee of £97.5 million.
 Although initial offers were turned down by Inter Milan, Chelsea's third offer for Lukaku was accepted.
 "I only realised that Chelsea was serious at the third offer," Lukaku stated.
 "It went to €110m, and I knew, this is truly serious."
 He continued, "If they ask me, why would I say no?
 Everyone knows what Chelsea means to me."